 - Select the font file and click Open.

 How to uninstall fonts on Mac

 Note that you shouldn’t uninstall system fonts on Mac.
 Apple doesn’t allow uninstalling system fonts because it can damage your system.
 The only way to remove them is to disable SIP (System Integrity Protection).
 However, once you enable SIP, the system will recover the fonts you deleted.

 If you want to uninstall non-system fonts and the fonts you manually added on your Mac, follow the steps below:

 - Select the fonts you don’t need.

 - The files will be moved to the Trash.
-So then you will need to empty Trash.

-This will recover 528.1 MB on your disk.
 There are also many non-English fonts under 10 MB.
 So, it’s probably time to look at them, remove unwanted fonts and free up more space on your Mac.